mustafaozudogru/.NetCore-Sample-Applicaiton/README.md

-# .NetCore-Microservice-Sample
+# .NetCore-Sample Application
-This sample shows how to create and dockerize a microservice application with .Net Core.
+This sample shows how to create and dockerize an application with .Net Core.

 I used Entity Framework Core, an in-memory database (to keep it simple) and the repository pattern.